 Productivity growth – If firms are more productive, they are able to produce more from a finite set of resources.
 Higher productivity growth is generally associated with new investment opportunities that increase the demand for capital, driving up interest rates.
 In recent years, productivity growth has been quite low, driving down the neutral rate.

-Secular Stagnation – One view that focuses on factors related to aggregate demand is the secular stagnation hypothesis, a view advanced most prominently by former Treasury Secretary Larry Summers.
-Summers believes that savings has increased while desired investment has fallen due to a change in economic fundamentals—in particular, modern business requires less capital to function.
-As a result, he sees low real interest rates as an enduring phenomena.
-He reads recent interest-rate trends as evidence that the world economy has a chronic shortfall of aggregate demand for new investment and that, barring significant fiscal stimulus, interest rates will remain low for some time.
+Secular stagnation – One view that focuses on factors related to aggregate demand is the secular stagnation hypothesis, a view advanced most prominently by former Treasury Secretary Larry Summers.
+Summers believes that savings have increased while desired investment has fallen, due to a change in economic fundamentals—in particular, modern business requires less capital to function.
+As a result, he sees low real interest rates as an enduring phenomenon.
+He reads recent interest rate trends as evidence that the world economy has a chronic shortfall of aggregate demand for new investment and that, barring significant fiscal stimulus, interest rates will remain low for some time.

-What are Fed officials saying about the neutral rate?
+What are Fed officials saying about the natural rate?